 Decorative Motif: A repeated pattern, image, idea, or theme.
 In classical architecture, series of urns and continuous or repeated swags of garlands are common decorative motifs.

-Dentils: Small rectangular blocks that, when placed together in a row abutting a molding, suggest a row of teeth.
+Dentils: Small rectangular blocks that, when placed together in a row abutting a moulding, suggest a row of teeth.

 Detail View: A portion of a view on a drawing, usually larger scale than the view it originated from.

 Die Cut: Special shapes cut into a substrate by a steel rule.